CnrIacBaGit/CRITICALFIRE/README.md

 # CRITICALFIRES
-CRITICALFIRES is a software demonstrator developed within the RETURN project, Spoke 4–VS4.
+CRITICALFIRES is a software demonstrator developed within the RETURN project, Spoke 4–VS4 (RETURN Extended Partnership, https://www.fondazionereturn.it/en/).
 It is an integrated model for Critical Zone–Carbon–Wildfire interaction, designed to assess how Mediterranean soil–vegetation systems respond to wildfires, drought, and management strategies under environmental change.

 CRITICALFIRES is a MATLAB implementation of an integrated Vegetation–Fire–Soil model designed to simulate the coupled dynamics of vegetation succession, wildfire ignition/propagation, and soil organic carbon using a RothC-style framework.
 The model is spatially explicit on a regular grid and uses a monthly time step.